MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/invoking-dsc-resources.md

 This topic explains how to get started using PowerShell Desired State Configuration (DSC) with the `Invoke-DscResource` cmdlet.

-Starting with version 2, DSC does not support applying configuration documents directly or run in Windows PowerShell.
-Instead, you must use the [Invoke-DscResource][cmdlet-Invoke-DscResource] cmdlet to call the methods of a DSC resource to inspect or enforce the state of a resources on a computer.
+Starting with version 2, DSC does not support applying configuration documents directly or running in Windows PowerShell.
+Instead, you must use the [Invoke-DscResource][1] cmdlet in PowerShell 7.2 or later to call the methods of a DSC resource to inspect or enforce the state of a resources on a computer.

 ## Installing DSC